jadecobra/gym/python_tdd/docs/ASSERTION_ERROR.md

 We could sum up the above statements this way - in python `True`, `False` and `None` are different.

-Knowing these distinctions can help us write useful programs as they come in handy when learning how a system behaves, they are now our python beliefs, fundamentals, truths - a foundation that is a predictable expectation of the language.
+Understanding these differences helps write useful programs.
+They show how python behaves and form our core truths - a foundation of predictable expectations of the language.

 ## AssertionError with Equality